rickfay/z17-randomizer/README.md

 <details open="open">
 <summary>Version 0.3.0</summary>

+TODO: Come back and finish this, kind of left it mid-sentence...

 - <u>Dungeon Rewards Shuffled</u>
   - Pendants & Portraits are now randomly placed between the Hyrule and Lorule dungeons.
   - Maps will show a red X over uncompleted Portrait dungeons.
 - <u>Custom Portrait Requirements</u>
   - Lorule Castle: Choose how many Portraits are needed to enter the dungeon's front door.
   - Yuga Ganon: Choose how many Portraits are needed to make the Final Boss spawn.
+- <u>Progressive Pendant of Courage</u>
+  - The Pendant of Courage is now a Progressive Item that will appear in *two* dungeons.
+  - The first one found will be the Charm, an item that does nothing by itself
+  - The Charm's vanilla location in Hyrule Castle will contain a shuffled Portrait or Pendant
 - <u>Hyrule Castle Complete Overhaul</u>
-  - HC has been revamped and returned to its vanilla roots
+  - HC has been revamped and returned to its vanilla roots:
-  - Completing HC rewards players with backdoor access to LC
+    - Pendant of Courage is required to enter the "Inside Hyrule Castle" dungeon
-  - HC is no longer a merge-free path to Lorule
+    - No longer a merge-free path to Lorule
-  - Swordless Mode no longer has a free pass through barrier
+  - Completing HC rewards players with early access to:
+      - Lorule Castle via the Trials Door
+        - Taking the Portal to Hilda's Study will automatically mark the LC Trials as complete.
+      - Throne Room (Final Boss Room)
+        - Yuga Ganon will not spawn unless Portrait requirements are met
+- <u>Great Spin</u>
+  - Now available!
+Great Spin has been added to the general item pool
+  - Works with the Forgotten Sword (impossible in vanilla)
+  - The bug related to losing Great Spin if obtained before Forgotten Sword has been resolved with an ASM patch
 - <u>Chest Size Matches Contents option</u>
   - Turns all chests containing Progression into large chests, and all others into small chests.
   - Note: Some large chests have altered hitboxes to prevent negative gameplay interference.
+- <u>Hint System</u>
+  - OoTR-style Path Hints are now generated with seeds!
+  - See the [Hint System](#hint-system) section below for more details
 - <u>Newly Randomized Checks</u>:
   - **Blacksmith Table**
     - This was the Package Sword in vanilla, it'll be a chest on the table